stormpath/stormpath-nginx/README.md

 ## OAuth Token Endpoint

-Stormpath's nginx plugin can also act as an OAuth endpoint to issue Stormpath access and refresh tokens.
-The oauth handler currently supports: `password` and `refresh` grant types.
+Stormpath's nginx plugin can also act as an OAuth endpoint, issue Stormpath access and refresh tokens.
+The oauth handler supports the `password` and `refresh` grant types.

-Since this endpoint requires connectivity to Stormpath, you need to configure nginx to use a DNS resolver, as well as your root CA pem file.
+Since this endpoint requires connectivity to Stormpath, you need to configure nginx to use a DNS resolver, as well as a pem file with your trusted SSL certificates.
 Add this into your http configuration block:

 ```nginx
 resolver 4.2.2.4;